typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 ## Notes

-1. TypeScript’s core team argues that *every* change to the compiler is a breaking change, and that SemVer is therefore meaningless.
+1. TypeScript's core team argues that *every* change to the compiler is a breaking change, and that SemVer is therefore meaningless.
 We do not agree with this characterization, but are not interested in litigating it.

 2. This is *not* optimal: we would prefer to be able to supply types specific to each supported version, rather than downleveling everything to a lowest-common denominator of 3.4.
 If [the upstream issue][downlevel-dts-36] which prevents us from being more granular is resolved, this RFC will be amended and docs and any blueprints updated to support that more granular resolution.